naveenkumarreddym/trient/ENABLE_FILE_ACCESS.md

 Getting error: "Cannot automate this page type" when trying to use the extension.

+## 🚀 NEW: Automatic Navigation

+**Good news!** The extension now automatically navigates to google.com when you start a task on restricted pages (chrome://, about:, new tab, etc.).
+Just start your task and the extension will handle it!

 ## 📊 What Page Are You On?

 The extension now shows you the **exact page type** causing the issue.
 Check the error message - it will say something like: